NadineWolgast/IntegrateALL/README.md

 # Blast-o-Matic-Fusioninator

-Snakemake diagnostic RNA-Seq Fusion Pipeline for Acute lymphoblastic leukemia samples.
+The Blast-o-Matic-Fusioninator is a diagnostic RNA-Seq Fusion Pipeline for acute lymphoblastic leukemia samples.
+It provides the user with an interactiv report, containing subtype prediction, virtual karyotype, fusions, quality control, single nucleotide variants using a snakemake workflow management system.

 ![Blast-o-Matic-Fusionator](Pipeline_Workflow.png?raw=true)